connor11528/cs-fundamentals/README.md

 - **Epic List of Interview Questions** - http://katemats.com/interview-questions/ - a list of software engineer skills or areas that can be tested and evaluated in an interview context

-- **nzakas/computer-science-in-javascript** - https://github.com/nzakas/computer-science-in-javascript - Collection of classic computer science paradigms, algorithms, and approaches written in JavaScript.

-- **jwasham/google-interview-university** - https://github.com/jwasham/google-interview-university#final-review - A complete daily plan for studying to become a Google software engineer.

 - **JS: Interview Algorithm** - http://www.thatjsdude.com/interview/js1.html - for Front End Developer

+- :octocat: **MaximAbramchuck/awesome-interview-questions** - https://github.com/MaximAbramchuck/awesome-interview-questions - A curated awesome list of lists of interview questions.

+- :octocat: **nzakas/computer-science-in-javascript** - https://github.com/nzakas/computer-science-in-javascript - Collection of classic computer science paradigms, algorithms, and approaches written in JavaScript.

+- :octocat: **jwasham/google-interview-university** - https://github.com/jwasham/google-interview-university#final-review - A complete daily plan for studying to become a Google software engineer.

 ## Hiring Tools